heptarch/heptarch.github.io/projects.md

    "distraction" to a manager can be lateral inspiration.
 This is where scope and domain become important.

-4. *Domain.* A stimulating, problem-rich domain of application not only guarantees a supply of good research questions; it also distinguishes between distraction and freedom judiciously employed.
+4. *Domain.* A stimulating domain of application not only guarantees a supply of good research questions; it also draws the line between distraction and freedom judiciously employed.
+Is freed

 5. *Mandate.* This one
 7. *Interaction.*